MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/Manage/Network-Device-Discovery-Settings.md

 ---
-title: Network Device Discovery Settings ms.custom: na ms.prod: system-center-threshold ms.reviewer: na ms.suite: na
-ms.technology:
-  - operations-manager
-ms.tgt_pltfrm: na
+description:
+manager:  cfreemanwa
 ms.topic:  article
+author:  mgoedtel
+ms.prod:  system-center-threshold
+keywords:
+ms.date:  2016-06-27
-ms.assetid: f7229aef-0a5c-40de-9219-c1df83fd3aa9
+title:  Network Device Discovery Settings ms.technology:  operations-manager ms.assetid:  f7229aef-0a5c-40de-9219-c1df83fd3aa9
 ---

 # Network Device Discovery Settings
 System Center Operations Manager offers a number of settings that you can use to configure discovery of network devices.
 The following table explains the available settings and how to configure them in the Network Devices Discovery Wizard.